Florence Elsie Inman: Early life

-Florence Elise Inman was born in West River, Prince Edward Island in Queen's County to Alexander Macdonald and his wife, Florence (née White).
+Florence Elise Inman was born in West River, Prince Edward Island in Queen's County Her parents where Alexander Macdonald and his wife, Florence (née White).
 At an early age, she lived with her grandfather on his farm and later moved to the city of Charlottetown.
 In the later years, Inman owned an inn known as the Poole House Inn in Montague located in the eastern end of the island, populated at 1,200 people.
 She was also the Vice President of the Inn's Association, the only women to hold that position at the time.
 Inman was married at eighteen to Charlottetown lawyer George Strong Inman.
 He had many political aspirations that inspired her to follow in his direction of politics and she was a great aid to him in his campaigns.
 The two were married from 1910 and had four sons and eight grandchildren.
 Her four sons consisted of: Commander William Robert (W.R.)
 Inman located in Ottawa; Dr. George Strong Inman who practices medicine at Montague and on occasion, his children would help his mother at the Poole House Inn; Lt.
 Commander Wilfred Nelson (W.N.)
 Inman stationed at St. John's, Newfoundland; and Major Roland Victor (R.V.)
 Inman, who is on the joint staff in Washington.
 Elise was also interested Imperial Order Daughters of the Empire (IODE) and wanted to offer her aid in the Red Cross Movement.
 She is responsible for the Blood Donor Clinic set up in Summerside.